I would like to assign a film for my course. What streaming videos resources does Babson have access to?

 What if the film is available only on DVD/Blu-Ray?

 - As the DVD/Blu-Ray format wanes in popularity, it is becoming less and less common to find films available in only this format.
 Many older films fall into this category.
 The laptops issued to Babson students do not have optical drives and therefore students cannot be expected to view DVDs on their own.
-Horn Library has a few DVD drives that attach to laptops via USB that can be used to watch a DVD, but this is not an optimal choice if you have large class sections with required films.
+Horn Library has a few DVD drives that attach to laptops via USB that can be used to watch a DVD, but this is not an optimal choice if you have large class sections with many students who all want to borrow the DVD and a DVD drive at the same time (usually on the day before the assignment is due).

 What if the film I want to assign is available only from filmmaker/distributor?